LuisFalva/ophelia/README.md

 make install
 ```

-☝️**First Important Note**: You must see a successful message like the one below,
+☝️**First Important Note**: You must see a successful message like the one below.
 ```sh
 [Ophelia] Successfully installed ophelia:0.1.0.
 Have fun! =)
 ```

-✌️️**Second Important Note**: You also can pull Ophelia 0.1.0 docker image and use it as base image from another one,
+✌️️**Second Important Note**: You also can pull Ophelia 0.1.0 docker image and use it as base image for new images.
 ```sh
 docker pull luisfalva/ophelia:0.1.0
 ```